2D Animation Studio Tools & Techniques That Are Dominating 2025

 Virtual Production Integration

-Virtual production tools, previously used in 3D and filmmaking, are now being used in 2D.
+Virtual production tools, previously used in 3D and film production, are now being applied in 2D.
 Studios can preview scenes in real time using game engines like Unreal or Unity, paired with 2D overlays.

 Generative AI Assistance